EMS set to make a splash for charity dragon boat race

 EMS selected the British Heart Foundation as its designated charity as it works with the organisation on a variety of awareness roadshows and marketing campaigns.

-Keith Austin at EMS said: “We had so much fun taking part in last year’s dragon boat race, that we couldn’t resist taking up the challenge again.
+Keith Austin said: “We had so much fun taking part in last year’s dragon boat race, that we couldn’t resist taking up the challenge again.

 “We’re hoping to improve on last year’s performance, which saw us finish eighth overall, while raising hundreds of pounds to support the vital work of the British Heart Foundation.”